Journal entry for Interest on Drawings is to record the interest income.

 Journal entry for Interest on Drawings:

-Drawings Interest can be recorded to either Capital account or Drawings Accounts.
-Lets take a look at both of those approaches.
+Drawings Interest can be recorded in either the Capital account or the Drawing Account.
+Let’s examine both approaches.

 1) Journal entry involving Capital Account